-CAUSE PROBLEM Streaking.
+PROBLEM CAUSE REMEDY Streaking.
 Blades are not sharp.
-1. Sharpen your blades.
 Blades are worn down to far.
-2. Replace your blades.
 Engine speed is too slow.
-3. Always mow at full throttle.
 Ground speed is too fast.
-4. Slow down.
-YANG KANGKARANTAN KANGKARANTAN KANGKARANTAN KANGKARANTAN KANGKARANTAN KANGKARANTAN KANGKARANTAN KANGKARANTAN K Deck is plugged with grass 5.
+Deck is plugged with grass Not overlapping cutting rows enough.
+Not overlapping enough when turning.
+Sharpen your blades.
+Replace your blades.
+Always mow at full throttle.
+Slow down.
 Clean out the mower.
-Not overlapping cutting rows 6.
-Overlap your cutting rows. www.asistonnamanaanaansattansas enough.
-7. Not overlapping enough when 7.
-When turning your effective cutting width decreases-overlap more when turning. turning.
+Overlap your cutting rows.
+When turning your effective cutting width decreases-overlap more when turning.
+Scalping.
 Lawn is uneven or bumpy.
-1. Roll or level the lawn.
-Scalping.
-Mower deck cutting height is 2.
-Raise the cutting height. set too low.
-3. Ground speed is too fast.
-3. Slow down.
+Mower deck cutting height is set too low.
+Ground speed is too fast.
 Deck is not leveled correctly.
-4. Correctly level the deck.
-Tire pressure is low or uneven 5.
+Tire pressure is low or uneven Roll or level the lawn.
+Raise the cutting height.
+Slow down.
+Correctly level the deck.
 Check and inflate the tires.
 Stepped Cutting.
-1. Level the deck correctly.
 Deck is not leveled correctly.
 Tires are not properly inflated.
-2. Check and inflate the tires.
-2. Blades are damaged.
-3. 3.
+Blades are damaged.
+Deck shell is damaged.
+Mower spindle is bent or loose.
+Blades are installed incorrectly.
+Level the deck correctly.
+Check and inflate the tires.
 Replace the blades.
-4. Deck shell is damaged.
-4. Repair or replace the deck.
-5. Mower spindle is bent or loose.
-5. Repair or replace the spindle.
-Blades are installed incorrectly.
-6. Reinstall the blades correctly.
-MICHELL MERCHEN CONTROL OF STREET Nati (Pilanca Maria) Shekarara sa sa sa Uneven Cutting.
+Repair or replace the deck.
+Repair or replace the spindle.
+Reinstall the blades correctly.
+Uneven Cutting.
 Deck is not leveled correctly.
-1. Level the deck correctly.
 Blades are dull or worn.
-2. 2.
-Sharpen or replace the blades.
 Blades are damaged.
-3. Replace the blades.
-3. Deck is clogged with grass 4.
-Clean out the deck. clippings.
+Deck is clogged with grass clippings.
 Deck shell is damaged.
-5. Repair or replace the deck.
 Mower spindle is bent or loose.
-6. Repair or replace the spindle.
-Wall three to a contract the contract that the c 7.
 Blades are installed incorrectly.
-7. Reinstall the blades correctly.
-8. Tires are not properly inflated.
-8. Check and inflate the tires.
+Tires are not properly inflated.
+Level the deck correctly.
+Sharpen or replace the blades.
+Replace the blades.
+Clean out the deck.
+Repair or replace the deck.
+Repair or replace the spindle.
+Reinstall the blades correctly.
+Check and inflate the tires.
+Stingers.
 Blades are not sharp or nicked.
-1. Sharpen your blades.
-Stingers.
-1. Blades are worn down too far.
-2. Replace your blades.
-2. 3.
+Blades are worn down too far.
 Engine speed is too slow.
-3. Always mow at full throttle.
 Ground speed is too fast.
-4. Slow down.
-4.
+Deck is plugged with grass.
+Sharpen your blades.
+Replace your blades.
+Always mow at full throttle.
+Slow down.
+Clean out the mower.